Murders of Jennifer Ertman and Elizabeth Peña: Gang initiation

-The girls were walking along the White Oak Bayou when they encountered six "Black and White" gang members drinking beer shortly after holding the gang initiation ceremony of 17-year-old Raul Omar Villarreal.
+The girls were walking along White Oak Bayou when they encountered six gang members drinking beer shortly after holding the gang initiation ceremony of 17-year-old Raul Villarreal.

-Villarreal had not been a member of the Black and White gang or any gang but had engaged in this initiation ceremony whereby he had been forced to fight several gang members for five minutes successively before they judged whether to accept him.
+Villarreal had no previous history of gang membership but had engaged in this initiation ceremony whereby he had been forced to fight several gang members for five minutes successively before they judged whether to accept him.
 By approximately 10:30 p.m., Villarreal had successfully fought two gang members before being beaten midway through his fight with the third member.
 As he lay writhing and moaning on the ground after being temporarily knocked unconscious, the gang members conferred privately to discuss whether to accept Villarreal as a member.

 Minutes later, the leader of the gang, Peter Cantu, approached Villarreal, exclaiming: "You're in!
 Dude, you're a badass!
 You're welcome to hang with us anytime!"
 Villarreal then sat alongside the other gang members, relaxing, talking, trading insults and compliments, and drinking beer.
 Shortly thereafter, he held a beer aloft, proclaiming things were to be great.

 Abduction and assault

 Within approximately 40 minutes of Villarreal accepting several bottles of beer from the other gang members and holding his first beer aloft, Ertman and Peña passed the gang.
-One member, José Medellín, attempted to grope and pinch one of Peña's breasts.
-Peña brushed aside Medellín's hand and continued walking.
+One member, José Medellín, attempted to grope and pinch one of Peña's breasts; Peña brushed aside Medellín's hand and continued walking.
 In response, Medellín stated: "No, baby!
 Where [are] you going?"
 He then clasped his arm around Peña's neck, threw her to the ground, and dragged her down a gravel decline in the direction of the other gang members as Peña screamed and pleaded for help.
 She was then forced to remove her underwear.

-Ertman could've easily run to escape at this point but ran to help her friend.
+Ertman could have easily run to escape at this point, but ran to help her friend.
 She was thrown to the ground by gang members Peter Cantu and Derrick Sean O'Brien.

 Five of the gang members proceeded to rape both girls for more than an hour repeatedly.
-Both girls were sexually assaulted by all but one of the gang members, 14-year-old Venancio "Yuni" Medellín, on a minimum of four occasions.
+Both girls were raped and beaten by all of the gang members with the exception of Medellín's 14-year-old brother, Venancio, on a minimum of four occasions.
 According to trial testimony, both Peña and Ertman repeatedly glanced in the direction of one another several times throughout their ordeal in likely gestures of concern and despair.
 Both repeatedly struggled against their abusers, with Peña on at least one occasion attempting to fight off her attackers by repeatedly kicking her legs, and Ertman biting her attackers.
 According to later testimony, on one occasion, Peña glanced in the direction of her younger friend as she was raped by Efrain Pérez and began weeping as she observed Ertman.